Why do Companies Discontinue Products? - [Factors Revealed]

 1. Declining Sales:

-Companies need to make money, and if a product isn't selling well, it can become financially unsustainable to keep it in production.
+Companies need to generate revenue, and if a product isn't selling well, it can become financially unsustainable to continue producing it.

-Sales figures are carefully monitored, and if a product consistently underperforms, the company may choose to discontinue it to allocate resources to more profitable ventures.
+Sales figures are carefully monitored, and if a product consistently underperforms, the company may choose to discontinue it, allocating resources to more profitable ventures.

 2. Changing Market Demands: